 Praia Baía dos Golfinhos (Bay of Dolphins Beach)

-In Brazil there are many different vendors on the beaches selling a variety of goods from beach wear to ice cream.
-One of the most common ones in Pipa were fully stocked bars selling cocktails on the sand.
-While you’re drinking your cocktail you can have a chicken skewer from the guy walking up and down the beach with a portable barbeque.
+In Brazil, there are many different vendors on the beaches selling a variety of goods from beachwear to ice cream.
+One of the most common ones in Pipa was fully stocked bars selling cocktails on the sand.
+While you’re drinking your cocktail, you can have a chicken skewer from the guy walking up and down the beach with a portable barbeque.

 Praia do Madeira (Wood Beach)

 At the far end of Dolphin Bay is another rocky point that separates it from Madeira Beach.
-It is set in yet another long sandy cove backed by gorgeous, tall cliffs.
-The main road leading to Pipa runs above Madeira and there is a parking lot on the side.
+It is set in yet another long, sandy cove backed by gorgeous, tall cliffs.
+The main road leading to Pipa runs above Madeira, and there is a parking lot on the side.
 The easy access makes this beach a little busier.
-There were quite a few stalls selling food and drinks and the many chairs were filled with beach goers.
-The waves in Madeira are higher and longer than at the other beaches which also makes it a popular with surfers.
+There were quite a few stalls selling food and drinks, and the many chairs were filled with beachgoers.
+The waves in Madeira are higher and longer than at the other beaches, which also makes it popular with surfers.

 Praia das Cacimbinhas (Watering Hole Beach)